jundalisay/superb/content/en/research/jagor/ph/chapter-24.md

 Hitherto all attempts, strenuous though the efforts were, to acclimatize the growth of hemp in the western and northern provinces have failed.
 The plants rarely grow as high as 2 feet, and the trouble and expense are simply unremunerative.

 This failure may be accounted for by the extreme dryness prevailing during many months of the year, whereas in the eastern provinces plentiful showers fall the whole year round.

-The great profit which the Manila hemp has yielded in the few years since its production, however, has given encouragement to still further experiments; so that, indeed, it will shortly be shown whether the cultivation of abacá is to be confined to its present limited area, while the edible species of banana has spread itself over the whole surface of the earth within the tropics.
+The great profit from Manila hemp in the few years since its production, however, has encouraged further experiments.
+It will determine whether <!-- ; so that, indeed, it will shortly be shown whether the --> abaca cultivation will be confined to its present limited area, or the edible banana will <!-- has --> spread itself over tropics globally.<!--  the whole surface of the earth within the tropics. -->

-On the volcanic mountains of Western Java a species of the Musaceæ grows in great luxuriance.
-The Government has not, however, made any real effort to cultivate it, and what has been done in that respect has been effected, up to the present date, by private enterprise.
+On the volcanic mountains of Western Java, a species of the Musaceæ grows in great luxuriance.
+The Government has not, however, made any real effort to cultivate it.
+Whatever has been done in that respect was due to private enterprise.

 Various writers have stated that abacá can be obtained in the north of the Celebes.

-Bickmore, however, says positively that the inhabitants having made great efforts in attempting its successful cultivation, have abandoned it again in favour of the cultivation of coffee which is far more profitable.*
+Bickmore, however, says that the inhabitants made great attempts for its cultivation.
+But they abandoned it again in favour of coffee which is far more profitable.*

 <!-- • "The Islands of the East Indian Archipelago," 1868, p.
 340. -->

-According to previous statements, Guadaloupe appears to be able to produce abacá (fibre of the M. textilis ?) ;* and Pondicherry and Guadaloupe have produced fabrics woven from abaca, and French Guiana stuffs from the fibre of the edible banana ; †
+According to previous statements:
+- Guadaloupe appears to be able to produce abacá (fibre of the M. textilis ?)*
+- Pondicherry and Guadaloupe have produced fabrics woven from abaca
+- French Guiana stuffs from the fibre of the edible banana†

 All these, however, are only experiments.

-Royle affirms that the Manila hemp (abaca fibre) excels the Russian in firmness, lightness, and strength in tension, as well as in cheapness, and that rope prepared from the latter becomes stiff in wet weather, and continues so afterwards; which doubtless may be avoided by an improvement in the manner of spinning, and subsequent judicious treatment.
+Royle affirms that the Manila hemp (abaca fibre) excels the Russian in firmness, lightness, and strength in tension, as well as in cheapness, and that rope prepared from the latter becomes stiff in wet weather, and continues so afterwards.
+This can be avoided by an improvement in the manner of spinning, and subsequent judicious treatment.

-Through the better preparation of the raw material in Manila by means of adequate machinery, these difficulties have been overcome; but abacá no longer has the advantage of superior cheapness, as the demand has increased much faster than the supply.
-During the year 1859 it was worth from £22 to £25 per ton ; in 1868, £45 to £50 per ton ; while Russian hemp fetched £31 per ton.
-Thus in nine years it rose to double its value.
+Through the better preparation of the raw material in Manila by means of adequate machinery, these difficulties have been overcome.
+But abacá no longer has the advantage of superior cheapness, as the demand has increased much faster than the supply.

+In 1859, it was worth from £22 to £25 per ton.
+In 1868, £45 to £50 per ton while Russian hemp fetched £31 per ton.

+Thus in 9 years, it doubled its value.

 In Albáy, there are about 12 varieties of the best banana cultivated, which are particularly favoured by the qualities of the soil.
 The cultivation is extremely simple, and entirely independent of the seasons.

 The plants thrive best on the slopes of the volcanic mountains (in which Albáy and Camarines abound), in open spaces of the woods protected by the trees, which cast their shadows to an extent of about 60 feet.

-In exposed level ground they do not thrive so well, and in marshy land not at all.
-In the laying out of a new plantation the young shoots are generally made use of, which sprout so abundantly from the roots that each individual
+In exposed level ground, they do not thrive so well.
+In marshy land not at all.

+In the laying out of a new plantation the young shoots are generally made use of, which sprout so abundantly from the roots that each individual one soon becomes a perfect plant.
+- In favourable ground, the distance is 10 feet between each plant
+- In poor ground, 6 feet.

 <!-- • Exhibition Catalogue; section, French Colonies, 1867, p.
 80. -->